How Kiron works

 - Kiron is a learning opportunity, but it is not a university.

 - With Kiron you can get certificates from our course providers for individual courses, but no degree.

 - Kiron is for free, but only for refugees and asylum seekers.

-- Kiron can help you transfer to an official university, but only if you live in Germany, France or Jordan.
+- Kiron can help you transfer to an official university, but only if you live in Germany, Jordan, or Lebanon.

 - Kiron can guide you, but you are not automatically admitted to a university.
 Admission requirements are still high and set by the universities.

 How do I study at Kiron?

 Kiron’s academic model has three overlapping phases: online, university transfer, offline.
 Every phase has different requirements that you need to fulfill.